IBM-Cloud/docs/services/IoT/devices/libraries/java.md

 ### Using a configuration file

-Instead of using a properties object directly, you can use a configuration file that contains the name-value pairs for the properties.
-If you are using a configuration file that contains a properties object, use the following code format:
+Instead of using the `Properties` object directly, you can use a configuration file that contains the name-value pairs for the properties.
+If you are using a configuration file that contains the `Properties` object, use the following code format:

 ```
 package com.ibm.iotf.sample.client.device;